rameelkhan/Apply-Regex-Validation/README.md

 2. On Save of Record, if the value in the field doesn't satisfies the Regex, notification will be on field as well on top of form (OOB behaviour).\
 ![Error Message on Save](https://github.com/rameelkhan/Apply-Regex-Validation/blob/master/ReadMeImages/Error_Message_On_Save.PNG?raw=true, "Error Message on Save")

+## Note:
+- As per Microsoft (and as of 12-Sept-2019), PowerApps Component Framework is a preview feature (not meant for production use and may have restricted functionality).
+These features are available before an official release so that customers can get early access and provide feedback.

 # References:
 - https://docs.microsoft.com/en-us/powerapps/developer/component-framework/implementing-controls-using-typescript
 - https://www.itaintboring.com/dynamics-crm/pcf-controls-now-i-have-my-first-pcf-control-too/